Southern United States: Civil War

-In the four years of war 1861–65 the South was the primary battleground, with all but two of the major battles taking place on Southern soil.
+In the four years of war, from 1861 to 1865, the South was the primary battleground, with all but two of the major battles taking place on Southern soil.
 Union forces led numerous campaigns into the western Confederacy, controlling the border states in 1861, the Tennessee River, the Cumberland River and New Orleans in 1862, and the Mississippi River in 1863.
-In the East, however, the Confederate Army under Robert E. Lee beat off attack after attack in its defense of their capital at Richmond.
-But when Lee tried to move north, he was repulsed (and nearly captured) at Sharpsburg (1862) and Gettysburg (1863).
+In the East, however, the Confederate Army under Robert E. Lee beat off attack after attack in its defense of the Confederate capital of Richmond.
+But when Lee tried to move north, he was repulsed (and nearly captured) at Sharpsburg in 1862 and Gettysburg in 1863.